 Manufactured by Mercier, 1956~1961

 Like André Leducq, the four Lapébie riders and Antonin Magne, Louison Bobet was a famous cyclist.
 Early in his career he was given the nickname "cry-baby", but he went on to win the Tour de France three times in succession, and became a world champion.

-His name was strongly associated with Mercier bicycles, which he rode in Le Tour of 1955, and Mercier marketed motorcycles under his name.
+His name was strongly associated with Mercier bicycles, which he rode in Le Tour of 1955, and Mercier marketed bicycles, mopeds and motorcycles under his name.
 A variety of engines were used, from 48cc to 125cc, sourced from Ydral, Himo, Vap, Comet, Itom and Ser.

 Bobet went on to become a competent pilot and a businessman.
 He is described by many as "a character".
 It is believed he was active in The Resistance during WWII.